Preparing for the Department of Fire and Emergency Services WA (DFES) Cognitive and Personality Assessments 2024

 F. Lease

-The numerical section of DFES' test includes several numerical question types: traditional number series, graphs and tables, basic arithmetic, formula based numerical questions and basic quantitative questions.
+DFES uses several types of numerical test questions to measure your numerical abilities.
+These include several question types: traditional number series, graphs and tables, basic arithmetic, formula based numerical questions and basic quantitative questions.

-Let's check the following DFES numerical test questions examples:
+Let's check the following numerical test questions examples:

 Tom has been flying his small jet for 30 minutes and has travelled 200 Kilometres.
 What has been his average speed in Kilometres per hour?